Stars Spotted At Sonam Kapoor's RECEPTION: Aishwarya Rai, SRK, Ranbir, Katrina, Alia & Others [PICS]

 Shahrukh Khan

-Shahrukh Khan & Gauri Khan walk hand in hand and left us drooling over their colour co-ordinated look for the party.
+Shahrukh Khan & Gauri Khan walk hand-in-hand and left us drooling over their colour co-ordinated look for the party.

 Aish & Abhi